ibrahimnazzier/Embedded_Linux_Assignments/README.md

 # Embedded Linux Assignments
-## My Github Repos for my Assignments for specialization Advanced embedded Linux development (on Coursera)
+## My GitHub Repositories for My Assignments for the Specialization in Advanced Embedded Linux Development on Coursera

 ### Here's the Specialization link:
 <a href="https://www.coursera.org/specializations/advanced-embedded-linux-development"> Advanced Embedded Linux Development</a>